 Part 7: Regulatory Requirements for IRB Review

 The Department of Health and Human Services via the Office for Human Research Protections and the Food and Drug Administration among others provide the regulatory framework for the conduct of human subjects research and human subjects research protections.
 The department’s respective regulations were modified in 1981 to be compatible; the Federal Policy for the Protection of Human Subjects or the “Common Rule” was published in 1991.
+On 1/21/2019 the 2018 requirements are applied for all research approved on or after this date.

 7.A Office for Human Research Protections and the Common Rule

 The Office for Human Research Protections (formerly the Office for Protection from Research Risks) is an agency of the Department of Health and Human Services.
-The office “provides leadership in the protection of the rights, welfare, and wellbeing of subjects involved in research conducted or supported by the U.S. Department of Health and Human Services (HHS). helps ensure this by providing clarification and guidance, developing educational programs and materials, maintaining regulatory oversight, and providing advice on ethical and regulatory issues in biomedical and social-behavioral research.
-(Citation) ”
+The office “provides leadership in the protection of the rights, welfare, and wellbeing of subjects involved in research conducted or supported by the U.S. Department of Health and Human Services (HHS).
+OHRP’s mission helps ensure this by providing clarification and guidance, developing educational programs and materials, maintaining regulatory oversight, and providing advice on ethical and regulatory issues in biomedical and social-behavioral research.”

+7.A.
+2018 Human Subjects Research Regulatory Changes

+Human Subjects Research (Common Rule) under 45 CFR 46 regulatory framework has undergone significant revisions.
+These revisions go into effect on January 21,2019 and will apply to all common rule agencies with the exception of the Food and Drug Administration (FDA) and Department of Justice (DOJ).
+Communications within this guidance document will be utilizing the following terms when referring to the regulatory changes:

+Pre-2018 Regulations – regulations current IRB approved research will continue to follow

+2018 (Revised Common Rule) Regulations– regulatory changes that go into effect 1/21/19 for research approved on or after this date.

+7.A.i.
+Transition plans Research subject to the DOJ will follow the pre-2018 regulations.
+Per guidance issued by the FDA in October 2018, research subject to the FDA cannot be inconsistent with FDA’s current policies and guidance found under 21 CFR parts 50 and 56.
+Only two of the Revised Common Rule regulations will be applied to University of Iowa IRB-01 approved research under FDA purview:

+Key information 45 CFR 46.116(a)(4), (a)(5)(i), and (a)(5)(ii)

+New required\additional elements of consent 45 CFR 46.116